mgrewe/ovmf/INSTALLATION.md

 However, the number of parameters and the interpretation of the values may vary between vendors and models.
 Please refer to the documentation of your webcam for more details.

-We are currently working on exposure of common parameters to the user via the configuration files.
+We are currently working on adjustment of common parameters via the configuration files.
+Please have a look at the `webcam_input` section in [config/modules.json](config/modules.json) for currently supported parameters.

 ## Exposure Time